Branloins/NotPopoLauncher/README.md

 ---

+## Discord RPC
+if you want discord rpc to work on linux please install https://github.com/enderice2/rpc-bridge or a similar bridge

 ## 🛠️ Support
 If you encounter any bugs, crashes, or installation issues, please open a ticket on the **Issues Tracker**.